JSuhas123/TFT-Gym/IMAGE_FIX_SUMMARY.md

 ## 🎉 **DEPLOYMENT READY!**

-Your Thrust Fitness website is now fully optimized for Vercel deployment with:
+Your Thrust Fit Tribe website is now fully optimized for Vercel deployment with:
 - ✅ All image paths corrected
 - ✅ Error handling implemented
 - ✅ Performance optimizations